Looking to paint a fresh coat of colour for your home? These paint colours will spruce up your space and make a small room seem larger than it is.

 While there are a lot of colour choices that you can use in a small room, there are also colours that you should avoid for they can overwhelm a room and make it feel even more cramped than it already is.

 Here are some of the worst colours for small rooms:

-Red – Red may look good as an accent, but it’s a big no-no if you plan to paint the whole room red.
+Red may look good as an accent wall, but it’s a big no-no if you plan to paint the whole room red.
 The intensity of the colour will overwhelm your room and make you feel uncomfortable.

-Yellow – Pastel yellow like lemon chiffon is fine but bright yellow is another bad colour for small rooms.
+Pastel yellow like lemon chiffon is fine but bright yellow is another bad room colour.
 A bright coloured room can become tiring after a while.
 Instead, paint an accent wall or incorporate yellow in your home by using accessories to brighten up your room.

 Should all rooms be painted in the same colour?

 There’s no harm in opting for the same paint colour for all of your rooms, but if you want to jazz it up, try using different shades of the same colour and apply it across.
 Use light to medium shades of the colour for bedrooms and living rooms, and darker and bolder tones for dining rooms, study areas and kitchen.